 As for paid advertising, it can be a golden marketing opportunity.
 Consider this – without any paid ads, your target audience is getting their information from NUMEROUS online resources, and your website is just one lone resource amongst hundreds or thousands of other resources.

 For those of you who are “do-it-yourselfers” and you want to take advantage of paid advertising, the easiest way to discover where your audience gets their information is to use Google’s Display Planner.
 Below is a screenshot of the first dialog box for Display Planner.
 In this example, I am looking to market to people who made need the services of a divorce lawyer.
 When typing in “divorce” into the first field below, Google returned “Divorce & Separation” as the proposed interest:

 After clicking “Get placement ideas,” the Planner then takes you to another screen that shows age and gender demographics and the potential number of total impressions, which in this case is over 10 billion.

 The screen also shows the websites for ad placements, the historical cost per click (CPC) for those ads, and the anticipated weekly impressions for ads.
 In this scenario, divorcesource.com was the leading website with a CPC of $1.50 to $2.00 and weekly impressions of 50,000 to 100,000.

-Online marketing for lawyers is constantly evolving, the competition is increasing, and law firms need to give careful consideration to properly defining their firm’s target audience.
+Online marketing and SEO for lawyers are constantly evolving, the competition is increasing, and law firms need to give careful consideration to properly defining their firm’s target audience.
 By using the 4 steps I’ve described here, you should be well on your way to ensuring that you are speaking to, and reaching, your potential clients online.